Ball State University

 • MSEP benefits can be applied to tuition and student services fee only.

-• MSEP participants are not eligible for Presidential Awards, Academic Recognition Scholarship, or the Academic Distinction Scholarship.
+• MSEP participants are not eligible for the Presidential Scholarship, Ball State Scholarship, Distinction Scholarship, Impact Grant, Academic Distinction Scholarship, or the Ohio Reciprocity Discount.

 • MSEP participants will be responsible for all other fees such as health fee, technology fee, course fees, overload fees, etc.